ericblade/react-currency-input/README.md

 Option            | Default Value | Description
 ----------------- | ------------- | -----------------------------------------------------------------------------
 value             | 0             | The initial currency value
-onChange          | n/a           | Callback function to handle value changes.
-Deprecated, use onChangeEvent. onChangeEvent     | n/a           | Callback function to handle value changes precision         | 2             | Number of digits after the decimal separator decimalSeparator  | '.'           | The decimal separator
+onChangeEvent     | n/a           | Callback function to handle value changes precision         | 2             | Number of digits after the decimal separator decimalSeparator  | '.'           | The decimal separator